 Disclaimer: CoinTracker is provided for informational purposes only.
 This service is not intended to substitute for tax, audit, accounting, investment, financial, nor legal advice.
 For financial, tax, or legal advice please consult your own professional.
 The information on CoinTracker is subject to change without notice.
 All information is provided "as is."
 CoinTracker disclaims any responsibility for the accuracy or adequacy of any positions taken by you in your tax returns.
 Please see our full disclaimer.

 You can download your completed IRS Form 8949 and cost basis history from the tax page.
 Don't forget to add your name and SSN to the 8949 pages (we don't ask this from you to protect your privacy).
 Additionally, the overall capital gains summary by long and short term is broken down on the tax page as well for your Schedule D.

-Unfortunately they do not support uploading your Form 8949, so you will have to manually enter the lines from your form into their tool.
+Credit Karma unfortunately does not support uploading your Form 8949, so you will have to manually enter the lines from your form into their tool.